ibexa/documentation-developer/docs/guide/extending/extending_online_editor.md

 **Example: Link tag**

-You can also configure a custom tag with a `link` attribute that is useful when migrating from eZ Publish to eZ Platform.
+You can also configure a custom tag with a `link` attribute that offers a basic UI with text input.
+It is useful when migrating from eZ Publish to eZ Platform.

 The configuration in `app/config/custom_tags.yml` is: